Fish kick

 The fish kick is a method of kicking while swimming, generally used underwater.
-It was pioneered by the American Misty Hyman and has been cited as possibly the fastest stroke for humans.
+It was pioneered by the American Misty Hyman and has been cited as possibly the fastest kicking method for humans.

 Procedure and effectiveness

 Fish kicking is a form of undulation-based kicking, which is movement of the legs, together, forward and back in a cyclical pattern.
 The result of such a kick has been described as comparable to a pump, which pushes the swimmer forward.
 The most common form of this is known as "dolphin kick", which involves moving legs up and down (towards the top and bottom of a pool).
 The fish kick is essentially performing the dolphin kick sideways.
 The legs go left and right in a wave motion.
 This may have the beneficial effect of pushing water sideways, where it is not impeded, rather than the dolphin kick, which sees the water stopped by the top and bottom of the pool.

 The kick is sometimes cited as the fastest way to swim.
 An article published by Slate described it as the "fastest way for a human to swim" when executed properly.
 An article in the International Journal of Performance Analysis in Sport noted that the kick provides "an incontestable advantage from a hydrodynamic point of view".
 The journal published a study that compared swimmers using dolphin kick with fish kick and found that the fish kick was generally faster on a short distance and that it was generally "almost as fast", even though the swimmers had no prior experience with the stroke.
 The kick has been noted for its difficulty in executing correctly.